 Total Time: 27-30 minutes

 Preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.

 Melt coconut oil in microwave.
-Then, add melted coconut oil to a big mixing bowl and add sifted coconut flour, coconut sugar, baking soda, salt, and vanilla.
+Then, add melted coconut oil to a big mixing bowl and add sifted coconut flour, coconut sugar, baking soda, salt, maple syrup and vanilla.
 Then, stir to combine.

 Add in eggs, one at a time, mixing together.
 Lastly, fold in chocolate chips.

 Allow dough to sit for 10 minutes on countertop.